 1. Scuba Diving

 Turks and Caicos has some of the world’s best scuba diving spots.
-They have the third largest barrier reef system in the world, and you’ll find a wide array of fish, lobsters, turtles, and sharks.
+They have the third-largest barrier reef system in the world, and you’ll find a wide array of fish, lobsters, turtles, and sharks.
 If you’re lucky, you can even meet Jojo, a lone dolphin and national treasure to TCI.
-We were hoping to get scuba certified before our trip, but didn’t have time.
+We hoped to get scuba-certified before our trip but didn’t have time.

-Pro Tip: It’s so much nicer using your own gear rather than the rentals.
-Check our our guide on how to pack for an epic snorkeling trip here.
+Pro Tip: It’s much nicer using your own gear rather than the rentals.
+Check out our guide on how to pack for an epic snorkeling trip here.

 4. Chalk Sound National Park